Encourages general practices to continue providing quality care, enhancing capacity, and improving access and health outcomes for patients.

 When we make PIP payments

-To qualify for payments, practices must have submitted a completed application - including supporting documents - for the PIP at least 7 days before the relevant point in time date and meet all eligibility requirements of the incentives for the entire quarter, including the point in time date.
+To qualify for payments, practices must have submitted a completed application - including supporting documents -

 How we make PIP payments